sywac/sywac/README.md

 - Plug in your own types or override/extend the built-in ones
 - Coherent API
 - Parse strings as easily as `process.argv`
+- Supports concurrent parsing, safe for chatbots or other server-side apps

 ## Installation